 Which procedure was more cost and time effective?

-- 10 pieces of transistors cost me $2, which allows to repair the FC 9 more times (in case the same damage will happen).
+- 10 pieces of transistors cost me $2, which allows repairing the FC 9 more times (in case the same damage will happen).
 The new flight controller costs about $30.
 Repair vs Replace 1:0;

 - The latest Eachine BAT QX105 Vtail QX110 AIOF3PRO flight controller comes with an upgraded FET that can handle more power.
 Repair vs Replace 1:2;

-If you like to do DIY thinks I would recommend to try to repair your drone by yourself.
+If you like to do DIY thinks I would recommend trying to repair your drone by yourself.
 If you are new in the field and you don’t have the necessary tools you should go with original spare parts.

 What burned out my flight controller?